 Whether they are employed by private firms or public hospitals, ergonomics specialists perform a variety of tasks in their everyday work.
-They consult with clients on ways to control workplace hazards and create a safe and productive environment.
+They consult with clients on ways to control workplace hazards, and create a safe and productive environment.
 Ergonomics specialists also provide ergonomic assessments to employers by observing, analyzing and documenting workers’ movements and actions, and then presenting their recommendations.
 They may also train the client’s workers on proper procedures and body positioning to prevent injuries.

 Ergonomics specialists may develop or conduct research for insurance underwriters or government agencies.
 Documenting their findings and maintaining proper records are also typical job duties.
 Some specialists forecast events such as decision-making or behavior by observing groups or individuals and applying modeling or quantitative analysis to data.

 Collaboration with engineers, designers and clients is often part of an ergonomics specialist’s job.
-These professionals typically work a 40-hour week and travel to client work sites to perform their jobs.

 Potential Salary Range